Jozovec/Bohumil/README.md

-# Bohmil
+# Bohumil
-Just a stupid Discord bot...
+Bohumil is a Discord bot.
+A really shitty one.